EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 # 5 minute GKE install

 The only requirement for the following installation is to have `docker-compose`, `google cloud sdk`  and `jq` installed (the version is not important).
+Run all the commands below in the same shell at the root of this repo.

 ```bash
 export CLOUDSDK_CORE_ACCOUNT=$(gcloud config get-value core/account)